Tornado outbreak of April 22–25, 2010: Tallulah, Louisiana/Yazoo City–Durant, Mississippi

-The tornado then crossed Interstate 55, causing significant tree damage and blowing a number of vehicles off the road.
+The tornado then crossed I-55, causing significant tree damage and blowing a number of vehicles off the road.
 As the tornado approached the area just south of Durant and crossed US 51, it narrowed and reached one of its weaker points in its track, but was still on the ground.

 However, shortly thereafter it re-intensified somewhat and began causing significant tree damage in rural western Attala County.
 The tornado continued across northern Attala County, causing tree damage and heavily damaging a number of rural residences, including in the community of Hesterville.
 The tornado intensified further as it crossed the Natchez Trace Parkway, and once again produced high-end EF3 damage as it passed northwest of Weir.
 Numerous homes were heavily damaged or destroyed in this area.
-The tornado maintained strong intensity as it crossed the remainder of Choctaw County, including damaging a number of homes as it cross Highways 415, 9 and Highways 15.
+The tornado maintained strong intensity as it crossed the remainder of Choctaw County, including damaging a number of homes as it crossed MS 415, MS 9, and MS 15.
 The tornado rapidly narrowed and weakened as it crossed into Oktibbeha County, and dissipated north of the town of Sturgis after being on the ground for nearly three hours.

 The tornado tracked 149.25 mi, making it the fourth longest in Mississippi history.
-The tornado was up to 1.75 mi wide at its widest point, making it the second-largest tornado ever in Mississippi, after the 2.25 mile wide Bassfield, Mississippi EF4 tornado on April 12, 2020.
+The tornado was up to 1.75 mi wide at its widest point, making it the largest tornado ever in Mississippi at the time (it has since been surpassed by the 2.25 mi Bassfield, Mississippi EF4 tornado on April 12, 2020).
 The 10 fatalities and 146 injuries made it Mississippi's ninth deadliest tornado since 1900.
 The tornado was rated as an EF4, producing its most severe damage in Yazoo and Holmes Counties.
 The tornado's wind speed peaked at 170 mph.
 It was the state's worst natural disaster since Hurricane Katrina in 2005.
 At first believed to be two separate tornadoes, because of the lesser extent of the damage near Durant, it was later confirmed to be one continuous tornado.
 As such, it stood for nearly 12 years as the longest continuous track for any tornado in the modern NEXRAD radar era, before another deadly, violent tornado occurred on December 10, 2021, wreaking havoc across Northern Tennessee, and Western Kentucky.